pritraj90/RxNorm-PostgreSQL/README.md

 3. Execute constraint scripts (and debug, because of what I have stated prior)
 4. Execute all index scripts

+## Case in Point

+According to NLM (National Library of Medicine), the RXNREL table should be able to have a Primary Key.
+It is not possible to create a composite key because of the NULL values in the Data.
+So, yea.
+There is that issue.
+This database is made with that in mind.
+So I have removed `NOT NULL` constraints on the columuns that are in reality `NULL`.

 ---

 ## Folder Structure